SageMaker / Client / create_compilation_job

 S3OutputLocation (string) – [REQUIRED]

-Identifies the S3 bucket where you want Amazon SageMaker to store the model artifacts.
+Identifies the S3 bucket where you want Amazon SageMaker AI to store the model artifacts.
 For example,

 s3://bucket-name/key-name-prefix